-The mountains are among the most beautiful places to visit, and we hope to enjoy every bit of the visit.
-However, these mountains often rest at high elevated grounds and can cause health problems for visitors like you and me – the hikers, trekkers, and climbers.
+The mountains are among the most beautiful places to visit and we hope to enjoy every bit of the visit.
+However, these mountains often rest at high altitude and can cause health problems for visitors like you and me – the hikers, trekkers and climbers.

-Here, we will discuss the health issues at high altitude and the common injuries that are likely to hit us.
-We will also share some tips on how to prevent these injuries, as we all know that prevention is always better than cure.
+Here, we will discuss the health issues and common injuries that may occur at high altitude.
+We will also share some tips on how to prevent these injuries, as we all know, prevention is always better than cure.

 Health Issues at High Altitude

-Altitudes over 3,000 meters can pose some health issues.
-Not only will our body have to cope with the sudden increase in altitude, it becomes more susceptible to common ailments such as dry cough and flu due to the colder weather.
 Though generally not life-threatening, these health issues can drastically alter the level of performance during a trek.
-It is vital and important to look after the body well and keep it in optimal conditions at altitude.
+It is vital and important to look after your body well and keep it in optimal conditions at altitude.
 If you have pre-existing medical conditions, visit your Family Doctor and Travel Clinic before the trip for specific advice.

 Some of the most common effects of altitude exposure on the human body include:

 Reduced physical performance: The human body cannot maintain the same physical performance at altitude as they can at sea level, regardless of sea level fitness.
 With acclimatisation this can improve.
 Individuals acclimate at different rates.

-Psychological Effects: Altitude exposure may result in changes in senses (e.g., vision, taste), mood, and personality.
+Psychological Effects: Altitude exposure may result in changes in senses e.g. taste and appetite, mood, and sometimes personality.
 These effects are directly related to altitude and are common at over 3000m.
 Some effects occur early and are temporary while others may persist after acclimatization or even for a period of time after descent.

-Sleep Disturbances: Altitude exposure may have significant effects on sleep.
-The most prominent effects are frequent periods of apnea (a temporary pause in breathing) and fragmented sleep.
+Sleep Disturbances: Altitude exposure will have significant effects on sleep.
+The most prominent effects are frequent periods of apnea (a temporary pause in breathing) leading to fragmented sleep.
 Reports of “not being able to sleep” and “being awake half the night” are common and may also contribute to mood changes and daytime tiredness.
 Changes in time zone due to travel, not being used to sleeping in a sleeping bag or on a sleeping mat or tent may also contribute to poor sleep.

-Dehydration: Dehydration is a very common condition.
+Dehydration: Dehydration is very common.
 Causes include perspiration/sweating, vomiting (due to altitude illness or gastro-enteritis), increased breathing (due to physical activity and altitude) and diminished thirst sensation.
 Dehydration decreases physical performance, increases symptoms of altitude illness, and may increase risk of developing cold injuries.

-Nutrition: Poor nutrition can severely impact the health and contribute to illness or injury, decreased performance and poor morale.
+Nutrition: Poor nutrition can severely impact health and energy levels and contribute to illness or injury, decreased performance and poor morale.
 At high elevations dulled taste sensations (making food undesirable), nausea, or lack of energy can decrease the motivation to prepare or eat meals.
 Poor eating habits may also lead to constipation, aggravation of hemorrhoids, and undesired weight loss.

 These Are Some Ways That You Can Take Care Of Your Health At Altitude:

 Acclimatization: If you notice any early-warning symptoms (headache, nausea, sleeping problems, dizziness, general uneasiness), do not ascend to a higher altitude.
 Consider asking your GP about a medication called Acetazolamide (Diamox).
 It may be taken prophylactically or as treatment for Altitude Illness.
 Recommendations for Acetazolamide can be found here.
 (I will provide a link)

 Hydration: Dehydration at high altitudes can be a serious problem, especially while you are acclimatising.
 Do not assume that you are OK if you are not thirsty.
-Drink water or tea regularly and aim for at least 2-3 litres of liquids each day.
+Drink water or tea regularly and aim for about 2-3 litres of liquids each day.
 Start hydrating adequately a few days prior to the start of the trek and throughout the trek.
 Practice the discipline of adequate hydration during your pre-trip physical training.
 Weight yourself before and after a training session to see how much sweat (fluid) you have lost.
 If you have been sweating a lot and think you have drunk enough fluid and are still lighter at the end of the session, then you haven’t drunk enough.
 In the tropics it is not uncommon to sweat 1L per hour or more.
 In cooler temperatures the loss will of course be less.

-Booze up the immune system: Take multi-vitamins or Vitamin C, eat lots of fruits and vegetables if possible.
+Boost up the immune system: Take multi-vitamins or Vitamin C, eat lots of fruits and vegetables if possible.
 Visit the Travel clinic in good time before the trip and get the recommended immunisations.

 Keep the throat moist: Due to the dry and cold air, dry throat and cough is common at altitude.
-Keep the throat moist by drinking warm water (good to drink honey lemon water), taking 1 or 2 lozenges daily and breathe through the nose to reduce taking in a larger amount of cold, dry air with every breath.
-Keep a small thermal flask with hot water with you at bedtime such that warm water is within reach if you wake up with a dry throat in the middle of the night.
+Keep the throat moist by drinking warm water (good to drink honey lemon water), suck on 1 or 2 lozenges, and breathe through the nose if possible (we recognise that some people are mouth breathers.
+Keep a small Thermos flask with hot water with you at bedtime such that warm water is within reach if you wake up with a dry throat in the middle of the night.
 Wear a lightweight neck gaiter or bandana if trekking along very dry and dusty trails – cover your nose and mouth and breathe through that if you find dry air and mouth breathing gives you a dry throat.

 Avoid Alcohol and sleeping agents (medication that cause drowsiness): Avoid use of alcohol or sleeping agents.
 They both suppress breathing and result in lower blood oxygen level in the body.